EBB2675/schema-studio/REPO_GUIDE.md

 **Performance tips**

-- For large repos, during branch diff, disable cross-module traversal and/or subsections to keep the graph small.
+- For large repos, during branch diff (Dev Mode), disable cross-module traversal and/or subsections to keep the graph small.
 - Bird’s-eye view (`OverviewGrid`) is a cheap way to spot new/removed classes without rendering a full graph.

 ---